NewOrbit/Fizz.APIClient/README.md

 # Fizz API client

 ## Introduction
+When you work with Cashback offers in Fizz, you work at two levels.
+Firstly, there is a list of *retailers* that you can retrieve in full.
+You can then retrieve the details for an individual retailer, including the specific offers and conditions for that retailer.

 In order to integrate to Fizz Benefits there are only a few things you need to do:
 - Retrieve cash back offers in your server code and render them to your users.
   - Retrieve the full list for list and search purposes